 The use of the CCBM by the EU central banks is based on internal Eurosystem/ESCB agreements.
 Under these agreements, each NCB agrees to act as the local agent for each other and the ECB and responsibilities are allocated to the HCB and the CCB.
 The terms applicable to the collateral operations of counterparties are set out in the respective contractual or regulatory arrangements of the HCB.
-In particular, these documents specify whether the HCB will base its operations on assignments, repos, pledges, and/or a floating charge.
+In particular, these documents specify whether the HCB will base its operations on assignments, repos, pledges, and/or a floating charge 13.
 The CCBM has been designed to ensure that, if possible under the relevant national legal systems, the HCB's choice of collateralisation technique should be respected for the mobilisation of both domestic and cross-border assets.
-The table in Annex 1 contains a short description of the legal instruments available in each country.
+A description of the legal instruments available in each country can be found on the ECB's website 14.
 Details of national legal requirements can be found on the ECB's website under the CCBM market practices of each NCB.

-4 PRICING
+4 Pricing

-Counterparties which make use of marketable and non-marketable assets as collateral in the Eurosystem context on a cross-border basis (excluding triparty services) must pay a transaction fee of $\in$ 30 for each delivery of assets to their HCB.
-In addition, a combined custody and administration fee (i.e. service fee) of 0.0069% per annum is charged on the nominal value of the assets held each month.
+Counterparties which make use of marketable and non-marketable assets as collateral in the Eurosystem context on a cross-border basis (excluding triparty services) must pay a transaction fee of €30 for each delivery of assets to their HCB.
+In addition, a combined custody and administration fee (i.e. a service fee) of 0.0069% per annum is charged on the nominal value 15 of the assets held each month.

-When triparty services are being used, counterparties must pay a transaction fee of $\in$ 30 for each processed instruction initiated by them, and a monthly service fee of $\in$ 50 per TPA used.
+When triparty services are being used, counterparties must pay a transaction fee of €30 for each processed instruction initiated by them, and a monthly service fee of €50 per TPA used.